IainStevenson/docker.multi.service.reverse.proxy/readme.md

 This solution has a real domain name entry of ```myinfo.world```

-In keeping with usual DNS subdomain conventions the following environment sub-domains will be set up as follows;
+In keeping with usual DNS sub-domain conventions the following environment sub-domains will be set up as follows;

 | Sub domain         | Use                                    |
 |--------------------|----------------------------------------|